 Self-awareness, it turns out, comes in stages.
-A little boy may understand that he’s looking at his own reflection, but not grasp that the image therein is what he looks like all the time, sans mirror.
+While Jennifer could comprehend the actions in the video, there was a disconnect when it came to understanding that the little girl in the video was, in fact, her.
+A little boy gazing into a mirror may understand that he’s looking at his own reflection, for example, but not grasp that the image is what he looks like all the time, sans mirror.
 An older girl might comprehend the permanence of her image, but not fully understand that this is also the image that other people see.

-That only goes so far, however, achieving Level 1 (“differentiation”).
+That only goes so far, however, in achieving Level 1 (“differentiation”).
 A newborn knows that there’s a difference between his image and the background images in the mirror, and between himself and his environment.
-But deeper sense of self-awareness will have to wait.
+But a deeper sense of self-awareness will have to wait.
 “Infants do not come to the world with the exclusive expression of self-obliviousness,” Rochan writes.
 “It appears that immediately after birth, infants are capable of demonstrating already a sense of their own body as a differentiated entity: an entity among other entities in the environment.”

-Stage 2 (Two Months): Manipulating That Image
+Stage 2 (2 Months): Manipulating the Mirror Image

 Stage 3 (18 Months): Basic Self-Awareness

 This is when babies first pass the basic mirror test.
-Between the ages of 18 months and two years, children learn that the image in the mirror is not only distinct from the rest of the environment (Level 1) and not only distinct from the in-mirror environment (Level 2), but a representation of themselves (Level 3, “identification).
+Between the ages of 18 months and 2 years, children learn that the image in the mirror is not only distinct from the rest of the environment (Level 1) and not only distinct from the in-mirror environment (Level 2), but a representation of themselves (Level 3, “identification”).
 At 18 months, an infant will reach for a mark painted on his or her body, using only the image in the mirror as an indication that something on the “self” is amiss.

 This may also be why 18 months is when most children begin to develop language skills.
 Language demands, “a theory of the self as distinct from other people, and a theory of the self from the point of view of one’s conversational partners,” cognitive scientist Elizabeth Bates wrote in 1990.